-- If you have a grade of 70% or higher on the lab portion of the class the Lab Coordinator will give you a lab waiver, so that you only have to retake the class not the lab.
+Lab waivers are only issued for the following courses if you have a grade of 70% or higher on the lab portion of the class.
+The Lab Coordinator will give you a lab waiver, so that you only have to retake the class not the lab.

-- The Department Chair needs to sign the waiver form before you take it to A&S Advising, SU060.
+The Department Chair needs to sign the waiver form before you take it to A&S Advising, M2102.

-- Failure to take the waiver to A&S Advising, SU060, before ADD/DROP ends can result in you having to retake the lab.
+Failure to take the waiver to A&S Advising, M2102, before ADD/DROP ends can result in you having to retake the lab.

 Chem 2600 - Greg Patenaude

-NOTE - Biochemistry & Biological Sciences do NOT give lab waivers
+NOTE - Biochemistry & Biological Sciences do NOT give lab waiver

 - Prerequisites are the courses listed in the course description that you must take before enrolling in the current course.
 You need to pass the prereq course to get credit for it.